dougbtv/vnf-asterisk-controller/README.md

 A controller for vnf-asterisk.
 This readme is generally a big fat stub for now.

+## API Specification

+All the API endpoints are documented with an [API blueprint on Apiary.io](docs.vnfasteriskcontroller.apiary.io)

 ## Building & Running it (for development)

 This git repo includes a `docker-compose.yml` file, which requires docker-compose v1.9.0 or later, and docker 1.12.0+.